brainstormforce/ultimate-addons-for-beaver-builder-lite/README.md

 ## Changelog ##

+### 1.5.11 ###
+* Improvement: Hardened the security of plugin.
+* Improvement: Compatibility with Beaver Builder 2.9
+* Improvement: Added support for Global Colors selection in UABB lite modules.

 ### 1.5.10 ###
 * Improvement: This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
-* Improvement: Hardened the security of plugin.

 ### 1.5.9 ###
 * Improvement: WPML compatibility for the Heading and Ribbon module.